Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Contribute by Reflections en Route

-When we visited Georgia, it was spring and in most places throughout the country had the trees showing off their shiny new green leaves and all kinds of flowers popping up.
+When we visited Georgia, it was spring, and in most places throughout the country, the trees showed off their shiny new green leaves and all kinds of flowers popping up.
 So, were we surprised when we rented a car and started heading up the Military Road.

 The Military Road had its beginnings as far back as the Greeks, being an economic as well as strategic conduit from the southern part of the country all the way to the north.
 Today most of the traffic is carrying goods between Armenia, Georgia, and Russia.